sevazhidkov/stackexchange-duplicates/README.md

 This is small util that parses dump from one of StackExchange websites and finds questions with biggest amout of duplicates.

-It can be useful in analytics: such questions define most interesting top_duplicated_posts in community.
+It can be useful in analytics: such questions define most interesting topics in community.

 ![Result image](http://i.imgur.com/fe3niPT.png)